rlam4/Conquest/README.md

  - Going for a run
  - Leveling up
- - Chatting with your team/Sending an SOS Button (Sending an SOS button automatically opens the chat)
+ - Chatting with your team/Sending an SOS Button (Sending an SOS button automatically opens the chat) Extra Tasks:
+- Settings (Km/Miles and Colorblind feature)
+- Choosing a team (only knights in this release, future release would have the UI change according to team selected)

 Links:
  - https://youtu.be/YmiS6uAJtVk (Prototype of 12/6)
  - (Final prototype and progression as of 12/13)